 Southern Dalmatia encompasses a stunning chain of islands stretching from Solta to Mljet, and this unique cycling trip captures the highlights with an ideal balance of activity, culture and relaxation.
-Experience the beautiful island of Korcula with its picturesque old town, the untouched beauty of Vis, and trendy Hvar with its Venetian architecture.
+Experience the beautiful island of Korcula with its picturesque old town and the lavender island of Hvar with its Venetian architecture.
+Experience the exhilaration of rafting the Cetina River (optional activity) and cycle through Brac, famous for its radiant marble.
 In the company of a cycling guide, this stimulating journey explores towns and landscapes, many of which are on UNESCO's world heritage list.
-Aboard the comfortably appointed wooden motor yacht, there is ample time between cycles to swim in the azure waters and soak up the ambience of seaside towns.
+Aboard the comfortably appointed motor yacht, there is ample time between cycles to swim in the azure waters and soak up the ambience of seaside towns.

 The trip requires a reasonable level of fitness to fully participate in the cycling.
 The tours will take us up to a height of between 200 and 500m above sea-level.
 The day-tours from 15 to 62km/9.5 to 38mi will take us through hilly and mountainous terrain and will be completed without any time-constraints.
 Participants will also need to master long and steep climbs, during which you may need to push the bike.
 You are free to set aside a half or full day to swim or spend on board the boat, instead of taking a planned bike-tour.
 We will traverse mostly asphalted roads, which are rarely travelled on outside of the holiday seasons.
 Each day you can either decide to bike alone, using the information and maps provided, or join the two tour guides or other participants.
 It is considered suitable for fit beginners and active children (minimum 10 years, height minimum is 1.2m/4ft for hybrid bike or 1.5m/4.9ft for e-bike). *For safety reasons, we insist that cycle helmets be included as a compulsory item on your equipment list.